ILLIXR/ILLIXR/docs/docs/illixr_plugins.md

 ## ground_truth_slam

 Reads the [_ground truth_][34] from the same dataset as the `offline_imu` plugin.
-Ground truth data can be compared against the measurements from `offline_imu` for accuracy.
+Ground truth data can be compared against the head tracking results (e.g. from VIO, IMU integrator, or pose predictor) for accuracy.
 Timing information is taken from the `offline_imu` measurements/data.

 Topic details: